 American art in the first half of the 20th century and its impact on American culture.
 Junior standing or higher.
 Pre: 176 or consent.
 (Alt. years: fall) (Crosslisted as AMST 460)

 Advanced instruction in the Macintosh computer environment, including software and peripheral devices.
 Instruction in image manipulation and editing still video images for the web, CD, DVD, and portable interface devices.
+BFA majors only.
 CR/NC only.
 Pre: 365, 365L, and 366; or consent.
 Co-requisite: 465.

 Advanced study of digital media for graphic designers.
 Focuses on skills and specific technical information to complement material covered in 467.
+BFA majors only.
 CR/NC only.
 Pre: 465 and 465L and 466.
 Co-requisite: 467.
 (Spring only)

 Individual and team investigations of complex problems in graphic design.
 Emphasis on projects with actual clients (when available) and/or independent investigations addressing advanced and current questions in the graphic design field.
+BFA majors only.
+ART majors only.
 A-F only.
 Pre: with a minimum grade of B- for (465 and 466) and credit for 465L.
 (Spring only)

 Selected topics in art.
-Emphasis on the development of critical analysis and the understanding of one’s position relative to the contemporary art world.
+A critique-based course with emphasis on the development of critical analysis, artistic research, and practice.
+Repeatable six times.
 ART majors only.
 A-F only.
-Pre: 612 or consent.
-(Fall only)
+Pre: consent.

 Observation, analysis and participation in teaching a lower division course under the direction of an instructor in the student’s area of concentration.
 Repeatable one time.
 A-F only.
 Pre: 690, admitted to candidacy for MFA in art, and consent.